Inland port dues

 The inner port area comprises: Rotterdam, Dordrecht, Zwijndrecht, Papendrecht, Vlaardingen, Schiedam and the jetties and quays of the Vopak Terminal Vlaardingen.

 - If you are not yet using the web portal, please register via Portbase.

 - If you have any questions about the portal, please consult our manual.

-The tariffs for inland port dues in Rotterdam are stated in the General Conditions including port tariffs (see appendix 1 paragraph 2).
+The tariffs for inland port dues in Rotterdam are stated in the general terms and conditions including port tariffs.

 For cargo vessels, passenger vessels, tugs and other vessels the below rates will apply.

 |1 calender quarter||1,024||1,024||0,685|

 Stated rates do not include VAT.
 If you use the Port of Rotterdam and (one of) the above ports in the same period, for example, you only need to submit one report.

 If you choose to submit your Inland Port Dues via the Webopgave, in combination with a one-off authorisation or direct debit, you will receive an administrative discount of 2%.